npanagop/flutter_boxed_vertical_seekbar/README.md

 # boxed_vertical_seekbar

-A vertical SeekBar build on two [SizedBox] with versatile appearance.
+A vertical SeekBar build with two [SizedBox] with versatile appearance.

 Inspired by the [BoxedVerticalSeekBar](https://github.com/alpbak/BoxedVerticalSeekBar) Android library by [@alpbak](https://github.com/alpbak).